William S. Fitzgerald: Life and career

 FitzGerald was born in Washington, D.C. to an Irish family.
 He received public education and attended George Washington University, graduating with a Master of Laws degree in 1903.
 The following year, he moved to Cleveland, was admitted to the Ohio State Bar Association, and began practicing law.
 In 1911, he entered politics and was elected as a Republican city councilman for Ward 11, serving two terms.
 Under Mayor Harry L. Davis, FitzGerald was appointed law director.

 When Davis resigned in 1920 to campaign for the Ohio governorship, FitzGerald became mayor for a brief period in 1920-21.
 His most notable achievement as mayor was his successful fight, in cooperation with Cleveland City Council and Councilman Jacob Stacel, to prevent the Ku Klux Klan from establishing a presence in the city.

 In the 1921 mayoral election, FitzGerald was defeated by former Cleveland Police chief Fred Kohler.
 He subsequently returned to private practice.

 Personal life

 FitzGerald was a bachelor when he became mayor.
 He married Margaret Chilton Tucker of Chicago, Illinois, on January 14, 1920.
-He'd met her while on a business trip to Washington, D.C., and courted her whenever he visited the city.
+He had met her while on a business trip to Washington, D.C., and courted her whenever he visited the city.
 Fitzgerald kept his marriage a secret from the public until August 27, 1921.
 The couple had a son, William Sinton FitzGerald, Jr. The FitzGeralds divorced in 1922.
 The birth of their son was kept secret from the public until his existence was revealed in the divorce proceedings.

 FitzGerald then married Carolina Granger of Cleveland on March 23, 1933.

 Death

 FitzGerald died unexpectedly of a heart attack at his home in the Cleveland suburb of North Royalton, at 5:25 AM on October 3, 1937.
-His place of burial is not known.
+His place of burial may not be known.